DaveMcEwan/dmpvl/prs/paper/ParameterDatatypes/ParameterDatatypes.md

 1. All unassigned bits of a 4-state parameter have the implicit value `'X`.
 2. All unassigned bits of a 2-state parameter have the implicit value `'0`.

-In the `CE2` and `CE4` examples, the parameters with names starting with "`NOVALUE_`" have explicit types, but no default assignment.
-Parameter ports without a default assignment must be overriden by parent modules, otherwise an error should be raised at elaboration time, see IEEE1800-2017 Annex A footnote 18.
-An author can clarify to readers that they have considered the default value of a module parameter by using an explict default assignment.

 One way for a parameter to accidentally contain default values is through use of a constant function which doesn't assign to every component.
 ```systemverilog